SynapticNetworks/temporal-neuron/README.md

 - Study real-time neural dynamics and emergent network behaviors

 ### Current Status: Heavy Work in Progress 🚧
-This repository contains the foundational neuron implementation.
+This repository contains the foundational neuron implementation with biologically realistic features including refractory periods and leaky integration.
 Much more is planned and under development.

 ## 🧠 Overview